duplode/duplode.github.io/src/posts/whats-in-a-fold.md

 the list-specific details are tucked within the implementations of `project`, `fmap` for `ListF` and `f` (whatever it is).
-That being so, if we look only at the implementation and not at the signature, we find no no outward signs of anything related to lists.
+That being so, if we look only at the implementation and not at the signature, we find no outward signs of anything related to lists.
 No outward signs, that is, except for the name we gave the function.
 That's easy enough to solve, though: it is just a question of inventing a new one:

 ``` haskell
 cata f = f . fmap (cata f) . project